-☐ Between 30 and 60 Days Cash and one-year trend is positive Note: Schools in their first or second year of operation must have a minimum of 30 Days Cash. standard based on the financials under review, or previous financial concerns that produced a preliminary Pending rating have been adequately remedied based on more current financial data or addressed adequately based on additional information such that the Commission concludes that performance against the standard indicates sound financial viability.
-Pending Further Analysis: ☐ Days Cash is between 30 and 60 days and one-year trend is negative or ☐ Days Cash is below 30 days Does Not Meet Standard: ☐ Upon further review following a preliminary Pending rating, the Commission concludes that there is financial risk such that heightened monitoring and/or intervention may be warranted.
-A Does Not Meet rating means that even based on more current financial information, the school is not currently meeting the standard or concerns previously identified, although not currently manifested, have been of a depth or duration that warrants continued attention.
-Falls Far Below Standard: ☐ Upon further review following a preliminary Pending rating, the Commission identifies significant financial risk and has concerns about financial viability such that heightened monitoring and/or intervention are necessary.
+☐ 60 Days Cash or ☐ Between 30 and 60 Days Cash and one-year trend is positive Note: Schools in their first or second year of operation must have a minimum of 30 Days Cash. ☐ Indicates sound financial viability based on the overall financial record.
+Either the school has already met the targets based on the financials under review, or previous financial concerns that produced a preliminary Pending rating have been adequately remedied based on more current financial data or addressed adequately based on additional information such that the Commission concludes that performance against the target indicates sound financial viability.
+Pending Further Analysis: ☐ Days Cash is between 30 and 60 days and one-year trend is negative or ☐ Days Cash is below 30 days Does Not Meet Target: ☐ Upon further review following a preliminary Pending rating, the Commission concludes that there is financial risk such that heightened monitoring and/or intervention may be warranted.
+A Does Not Meet rating means that even based on more current financial information, the school is not currently meeting the target or concerns previously identified, although not currently manifested, have been of a depth or duration that warrants continued attention.
+Falls Far Below Target: ☐ Upon further review following a preliminary Pending rating, the Commission identifies significant financial risk and has concerns about financial viability such that heightened monitoring and/or intervention are necessary.

-Preliminary Rating Final Rating (Following Additional Analysis) Meets Standard: ☐ Enrollment Variance equals or exceeds 95% in the most recent year Meets Standard: ☐ Indicates sound financial viability based on the overal financial record.
-Either the school has already met the standard based on the financials under review, or previous financial concerns that produced a preliminary Pending rating have been adequately remedied based on more current financial data or addressed adequately based on additional information such that the Commission concludes that performance against the standard indicates sound financial viability.
-Pending Further Analysis: ☐ Enrollment Variance is below 95% in the most recent year Does Not Meet Standard: ☐ Upon further review following a preliminary Pending rating, the Commission concludes that there is financial risk such that heightened monitoring and/or intervention may be warranted.
-A Does Not Meet rating means that even based on more current financial information, the school is not currently meeting the standard or concerns previously identified, although not currently manifested, have been of a depth or duration that warrants continued attention.
-Falls Far Below Standard:

-rating, the Commission identifies significant financial risk and has concerns about financial viability such that heightened monitoring and/or intervention are necessary.
+Preliminary Rating Final Rating (Following Additional Analysis) Meets Target: ☐ Enrollment Variance equals or exceeds 95% in the most recent year Meets Target: ☐ Indicates sound financial viability based on the overall financial record.
+Either the school has already met the target based on the financials under review, or previous financial concerns that produced a preliminary Pending rating have been adequately remedied based on more current financial data or addressed adequately based on additional information such that the Commission concludes that performance against the target indicates sound financial viability.
+Pending Further Analysis: ☐ Enrollment Variance is below 95% in the most recent year Does Not Meet Target: ☐ Upon further review following a preliminary Pending rating, the Commission concludes that there is financial risk such that heightened monitoring and/or intervention may be warranted.
+A Does Not Meet rating means that even based on more current financial information, the school is not currently meeting the target or concerns previously identified, although not currently manifested, have been of a depth or duration that warrants continued attention.
+Falls Far Below Target: ☐ Upon further review following a preliminary Pending rating, the Commission identifies significant financial risk and has concerns about financial viability such that heightened monitoring and/or intervention are necessary.